'Don't care about grades as long as she's happy': Is a stress-free education only for the privileged?

 'How much of this is meritocratic?'

-The perception that seems to be growing in Singapore, Mr Wong said, is that "education is unequal in some ways despite the government's best efforts to make things meritocratic."
+A rising sentiment, he noted, is that "education is unequal in some ways despite the government's best efforts to make things meritocratic."

-"I think people are, in some ways, disgruntled because, on one hand, it's a reminder that they still share that same ecosystem where you can run away from exams and grades, and that success is still measured by those standards.
+"I think people are, in some ways, disgruntled because, on one hand, it's a reminder that they still share that same ecosystem where you cannot run away from exams and grades, and that success is still measured by those standards.
 But on the other hand, there's also this question of how much of this is meritocratic?"

 Mr Wong acknowledged that individual effort and merit still matter — noting the Liang daughters clearly worked hard — but their success was also enabled by resources and opportunities.